Kong/docs.konghq.com/src/mesh/features/rbac.md

   roles:
   - admin
 ```
-`system:serviceaccounts:kube-system` is required for Kubernetes controllers to manage Kuma resources -- for example, to remove data plane objects when a namespace is removed.
+`system:serviceaccounts:kube-system` is required for Kubernetes controllers to manage {{site.mesh_product_name}} resources -- for example, to remove data plane objects when a namespace is removed.
 {% endnavtab %}
 {% navtab Universal %}
 ```yaml